Devereux Chambers London chambers

 Even with all these big cases going on, Devereux Chambers is notably a friendly and collegiate place.
 The “lack of egos” is a particular like of one Devereux insider while another tells us simply “we work as a team”.
 This means there is always someone willing to lend a hand if you get stuck on a tricky point of law.
 “From the junior end right up to the most senior silk — if you have a question that touches on someone else’s experience or expertise, everyone tries to help,” one junior at the set tells us.
 Another comments: “I regularly take any knotty problems to other members and inevitably come away with the answer, or with something much closer to the answer.”

-With so much hard work going on, it’s inevitable that work-life balance is “not perfect”.
-Members comment that it may not always be possible to have weekends and holidays off, but this is normal at the top end of the Bar.
-As one tenant puts it: “The volume of work does eat into evenings and weekends but that is the price of a successful practice.”
-Often, long hours are “a matter of personal choice”.
+With so much hard work going on, it’s inevitable that work-life balance is “not perfect” but it’s pretty good at Devereux.
+As one tenant puts it: “Clerks are excellent at keeping an eye on workload.
+There’s no pressure not to take holidays or breaks and there are work/life balance coaches available.”
+Insiders do report some long hours but these are said to be “a matter of personal choice”.
 As one barrister says: “I have never felt under pressure to work longer than I want to, either from the clerks or more senior members.
 You have to work hard (and sometimes long) to maintain a practice anywhere, but at Devereux you feel in control.”
 The clerks are especially praised for helping the barristers to manage their time.
-We are also told by one tenant who has recently taken a substantial period of paternity leave that Chambers have been very supportive of this.
+We are also told by one tenant who has recently taken a substantial period of paternity leave that chambers have been very supportive of this.

 Devereux Chambers offers two pupillages per year, each coming with an award of £75,000.
 The assessed part of pupillage is split between three pupil supervisors, and pupils can express a preference for seats, choosing from employment, tax, personal injury/clinical negligence, and commercial.
 There is also a possibility of a fourth unassessed seat, during which the pupil can gain experience in another practice area, if desired.
-As a result of working for different members of Chambers, pupils “are able to observe, learn from and draw upon the broad spectrum of strengths, skills, and styles held within Chambers”, according to one tenant.
+As a result of working for different members of chambers, pupils “are able to observe, learn from and draw upon the broad spectrum of strengths, skills, and styles held within chambers”, according to one tenant.
 In the first six, pupils will undertake legal research, work on client papers, draft advice, pleadings and skeleton arguments, and accompany their supervisor to conferences and to court.
 In the second six, pupils will start to take on their own cases, usually in tribunals and the county court.
 Throughout pupillage, there will be a number of written and advocacy assessments.

 Pupillage at the set is highly praised.
 One former pupil notes that it is “carefully planned and well executed” albeit with the caveat that “some areas are better taught than others”.
 One junior tenant who recently went through pupillage at the set describes it as “second to none.
 It was rare among my cohort of pupils to have supervisors at such a high level of call.
 That, combined with the willingness of even the most senior silks to involve pupils in, for example, appeals to the Supreme Court, meant that I started practice with an excellent understanding of both the work that I would be doing immediately, and the work that I hope to do when I reach the pinnacle of my career”.
 Even beyond pupillage, the learning continues.
 As one senior junior puts it: “Every day is a school day, even after over twenty years of experience.”